MattisLind/DECNA-replica/README.md

 ## Components in JLC library

+Use 74LS574 or 74LS646?
+The 646 is a quite complex device that provide functions that we are likely not to use.
+If both SAB and SBA is high stored data is used and not real time data from the other bus.
+That means 4 signals per set of 646 chips.
+I.e. the same amount of signals required for the 574 pair.

 | Manufacturer | Type | JLC part number | Pre order? | Min order | Price | Footprint | Count |
 |--------------|------|-----------------|-----------|--------------|-----|-------|----------|